Diyotrim/ENIGMA/README.md

 - _LLM (Large Language Models) 🧠:_ The chatbot is built using an advanced LLM (e.g., LLaMA 3), which powers the FAQ and Summary functionalities.
 Users can read blog posts with auto-generated Summaries or explore frequently asked questions (FAQs) for quick insights into energy-related topics.

+- _User Interface (UI) 🎨:_ The chatbot’s user interface has been developed using Chainlit for a seamless and intuitive user experience.

 ## 🗃️ Documentation
 For further details about the models, algorithms, and technologies used in Enigma, you can check our comprehensive project report linked below:
+- Find all the details here : [Web Project_Report.pdf](https://github.com/user-attachments/files/17174761/Web.Project_Report.pdf)

 ## ❤️ Made with Dedication by:
 👤 Diyotrim Maitra